Graduate Application Information and FAQs

 -

-MA students must achieve a minimum grade of of B- in ECON 5020 (Microeconomic Theory), ECON 5021 (Macroeconomic Theory), ECON 5027 (Econometrics I), and ECON 5029 (Methods of Economic Research).
-If you receive a grade below B-, you must repeat the course.
+M.Sc. students must achieve a minimum grade of of B- in ECON 5020 (Microeconomic Theory), ECON 5021 (Macroeconomic Theory), ECON 5027 (Econometrics I), and ECON 5029 (Methods of Economic Research).
+If you receive a grade below B-, you may repeat the course.
+You must successfully complete the course with the required B- grade on the second attempt, otherwise you will be required to withdraw from the program.
 A maximum of two C+ grades in other courses can be counted towards your degree with the permission of the M.A.
 Supervisor and the Faculty of Graduate and Postdoctoral Affairs.

 If your overall average falls below 7.0 (B-) after two terms of full-time study, you may be required to withdraw from the program.